-Within the United Kingdom legal profession, the term Testator (sometimes referred to as Testatrix in the female form) is typically used to describe a person who has, prior to their death, written and executed a last Will and testament.
+Within the United Kingdom legal profession, the term Testator (sometimes referred to as Testatrix in the female form) is typically used to describe a person who has, before their death, written and executed a last will.
 Similarly, Testacy (or being Testate) describes the status of being a Testator.
-The estate (property, savings, possessions etc.) of such a person will go through the Probate process in order to distribute assets to the beneficiaries of the Will.
+The estate (property, savings, possessions etc.) of such a person will go through the Probate process to distribute assets to the beneficiaries of the Will.
 Conversely, a person who dies without having made a Will can be described as being Intestate.

 In the UK, Under the Administration of Estates Act 1925 (AEA 1925), intestacy rules (sometimes known as the law of descent and distribution) refers to the body of law which determines who is rightfully entitled to inherit the estate (property, savings, possessions etc.) of a deceased person under the rules of intestacy.

 Intestacy Rules are intended to make fair provision for a dependent spouse or other relatives in the event of the death of the person upon whom they were dependent.

 Generally speaking, the deceased’s estate is distributed in the following priority:

 - Parents’ siblings

 Call 0845 218 0233 to make a claim with zero financial risk or alternatively complete the form opposite and we will contact you in cases of intestacy rules.